parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/keeping-active.md

 ---

-## What Should I Do?
+## What should I do?
 Think through what you do now.
 You can record this on the _My Wellbeing_ page.
 Then use this page to think about whether it is enough and whether it is the right type of activity.
-If there is something missing or you want to make a change, the _My Wellbeing_ page will guide you through.
+If there is something missing or you want to make a change, the <a href="/learn/my-wellbeing" class="internal-link">_My Wellbeing_</a>  page will guide you through.

 <div class="video-container">
 <iframe